birkerk66/QA-Portfolio/Projects/css-generators-testing/README.md

-# CSS Generators Testing (Rust TSR Generator)
+# CSS Generators Testing

-## 📌 Project Description
+## Project Description
-This project focuses on testing a web platform that provides multiple CSS/UI generators, including TSR (Rust-based) generator functionality.
+I tested a web platform that provides different CSS/UI generators.

-The goal was to validate core functionality, navigation, UI behavior, and responsiveness across different environments.
+The goal was to check how the application behaves in real user scenarios, including navigation, generator functionality, and UI behavior.

 ---

-## 🎯 Testing Scope
+## What I tested
-- Navigation between generator pages
+- Navigation between pages and generators
-- Functionality of generators (inputs, outputs, behavior)
-- UI/UX consistency
+- Generator inputs and outputs
+- UI elements and layout
-- Responsive design (mobile & desktop)
+- Responsive behavior (desktop and mobile)
-- Edge-case behavior (extreme input values)
+- Edge cases (large input values)

 ---

-## 🧪 Testing Types
+## Testing approach
-- Exploratory Testing
-- Functional Testing
+I mainly used exploratory testing, focusing on how a real user would interact with the product.

+Also checked:
-- UI Testing
+- UI consistency
-- Responsive Testing
+- Basic functionality
-- Edge Case Testing
+- Behavior under unusual inputs

 ---

-## 🌐 Test Environment
+## Environment
-- Browsers: Chrome (Desktop), Mobile Browser
+- Chrome (desktop)
-- Devices: Desktop, Mobile
+- Mobile browser
-- Tools: Chrome DevTools
+- DevTools

 ---

-## 🐞 Bugs Found
+## Bugs I found
-Key issues identified during testing:
+During testing I found several issues:

-- Navigation issue (pages not switching after specific generator usage)
+- Navigation issue (page didn’t always switch after using some generators)
-- Intermittent backend error (502 Bad Gateway)
+- Intermittent 502 Bad Gateway error
-- UI bug (element misalignment / arrow issue)
+- UI bug (arrow / element misalignment)
-- Mobile layout overflow (text breaking container)
+- Text overflow on mobile
-- Animation disappearing at extreme values (edge-case behavior)
+- Animation disappearing on extreme values

-👉 Detailed bug reports are available in the /bug-reports folder.
+Detailed reports are in the /bug-reports folder.

 ---

-## 📋 Test Artifacts
+## Test artifacts
+- Bug reports → /bug-reports
-- Test Cases → /test-cases
+- Test cases → /test-cases
-- Checklists → /checklists
+- Checklist → /checklists
-- Bug Reports → /bug-reports

 ---

-## 📷 Evidence
+## Notes
-Screenshots and visual proof of issues can be found in the /evidence folder.
+- Some behaviors looked strange but were confirmed as “by design”
+- Most core features worked stable under normal usage
+- Issues mainly appeared in edge cases and UI

 ---

-## 🛠 Tools Used
+## Result
-- Browser DevTools
-- Trello (for bug tracking and task management)
-- Manual Testing Techniques
+Overall, the application works stable for typical usage, but there are some UI issues and edge-case behaviors that can be improved.

 ---

-## 💡 Notes
+## About me
-- Some behaviors were confirmed as "by design"
-- Testing was focused on real user scenarios and edge cases
+Junior QA Engineer focused on manual testing and real user scenarios.
-- Generators generally showed stable behavior under normal conditions

----

-## 📊 Result
-The application demonstrated overall stable performance, with several UI and edge-case issues identified during exploratory testing.

----

-## 👨‍💻 Author
-Junior QA Engineer (Manual Testing)